Competition rules 2025

 Video Round:

 The competition’s preliminary round will be held entirely online in 2025.
-All contestants must submit a 30-minute pre-recorded video, recorded from a single angle from the right side of the keyboard.
-The video can include multiple recordings for different pieces, but no edits should be made to the individual pieces themselves.
+All contestants must submit a 30-minute pre-recorded video (no longer than 30 minutes!), recorded from a single angle from the right side of the keyboard.
+The video may include multiple recordings for different pieces, but no edits should be made to the individual pieces themselves.
 We do not accept multi-camera recordings.

-The solo round allows for a free program, but one piece must be by Franz Liszt.
+Repertoire Requirements: The video round allows a free program, but one piece must be by Franz Liszt.
+This repertoire will serve as the applicant's repertoire in the following solo rounds.

 Live Selection Rounds: